5 min read

 2022 $3,938.51 -18.01% $3,229.16 -$709.32 $2,229.16

-And remember, even if your investment dips below what you paid for it, you never actually make or lose money until you sell your shares.
+Always remember, even if your investment dips below what you paid for it, you never actually make or lose money until you sell your shares!

 Saving vs. Investing

+When should you use a savings account, and when should you invest?
 Compounding growth works the same way in an interest-bearing savings account as it does with investing.
-So when should you use a savings account, and when should you invest?
-There’s a major difference between the two and that’s the consistency of returns.
-Knowing the difference between the two could be the difference between reaching your goals or saving yourself poor.
+But the major difference between the two is consistency of returns.
+And knowing this could be the difference between reaching your goals or saving yourself poor.

 Savings Account